 Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening and watch as night falls over this ancient city.

 There’s so much to see and do that it’ll be hard to pack it all into just two days.
 But that’s ok, just extend your stay with more hotel nights if you want to, and book your flights to match your itinerary.

-Greek culture has had such an influence on Western society since ancient times that it is amazing to experience this for yourself.
+Greek culture has had such an influence on Western society since ancient times that it’s amazing to experience this for yourself.
 From mythology to democracy, Greece has been shaping our world for centuries.

 Day 1: Arrive in Athens

 Arrive at Athens Airport, having booked your flight with your favorite airline.
 (Tip!
-Read our advice about booking your flights online before you book!)
+Read our advice about booking your flights online before you make your flight reservations!)
 The name of the international airport is Athens International Airport Eleftherios Venizelos.

 Transfer to your hotel in Athens using an official taxi standing right outside your arrival terminal.
 We have great hotel tips for you.
-Relax, shake off any jet-lag, and enjoy your first of 3 nights in Athens.
+Relax and enjoy your first of 3 nights in Athens.